voxgig/podmind-plugins/angular/plugin/projects/voxgig/podw-angular/README.md

 ## Debugging

-- You can pass the prop `debug` to the interface.
+- You can pass the attribute `debug` to the `podWAttr` property.
 To log widget properties:

 ```typescript
 podWAttr: PodWAttr = {